 This could turn dangerous for a new chinchilla owner or without proper supervision.

-Some owner in this situation will start to feel bad.
+Some owners in this situation will start to feel bad.

-They feel like the cardboard is a big piece of your chinchillas fun and entertainment.
+They feel like the cardboard is a big piece of your chinchillas fun and entertainment and that without it, your chinchilla may grow bored.

 I’d argue that if you are in this boat, you need to spend a few extra dollars and get a large enough cage for your chinchilla.